mosaic-design-system/docs/src/components/table.md

       Where tick boxes are used. **Tables** are accompanied by button groups so that actions can be applied to the whole table or the specific row the user has clicked.

-      **Tables** should not have vertical scroll bars, the pagenation (See pagenation) component should be used with the table instead (See example).

-      Zebra striping should not be overridden as it is there to help users scan and follow the **Table's** content easier as well as increasing the accessibility.
+      Zebra striping should not be overridden as it is there to help users scan and follow the **Table's** content easier as well as increasing accessibility.

+      **Tables** should not have vertical scroll bars, pagination should be used as part of the **Table** pattern (documentation coming soon). **Tables** should not have more than 13 rows before using the pagination as part of the **Table** pattern.

-      We recommend 6 columns maximum, we appreciate some product may need more but the product's information architecture should be reviewed when creating tables.
-The need to have  Is it necessary to have more than 6 columns?
+      We recommend 6 columns maximum within the **Table**, we appreciate some product may need more but the product's information architecture should be reviewed when creating tables.
+The need to have 6 columns should be a necessity for the user experience.

-      Row amount 13

-      **Accordions** are a great way to section off content-rich pages, collapsing the sections will also give users an overview of the content available whilst minimising scrolling and make the page appear less daunting.
-If your page contains multiple different content types, an **Accordion** should be used to separate them out into easy-to-digest sections.

-      Make sure the section headings are clear and concise, but still give the user enough information about what each one contains.
-Headings should be sentence case and not have the first letter of every word capitalised - you can read more about this in the [style guide](/guidelines/Style-Guide).

-      Always allow the user to expand multiple **Accordions** at a time, and avoid hiding task critical content.
-If a user can only open one **Accordion** at a time, then it is better to consider a different approach.
+      Long text should be truncated in order to give the user an overview of the information.
+However a pop out (see pop out) should be implemented to reveal all of the information within that particular cell.
     icon: file_invoice
   - title: Code
     hook: code